MrKaszeba19/PapajLang/README.md

 ### GUI Application
 - Open an app executable.
 - In order to compute an PS expression, just type it in the upper text box and click the "Count it!"-button.
 The result appears in the result box below.
+- There is also a simple script running engine – just paste your PS script and click "Run script" to see its result.
 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).

 ## Requirements and installation